Making sure your pet gets all the vaccinations they need is vital to keeping them fit and healthy.

 - Para-influenza virus – one of the viruses that causes kennel cough

-- Bordatella – a bacterial infection that also causes kennel cough
+- Bordetella – a bacterial infection that also causes kennel cough

-- Rabies – your dog needs this only if you’re planning on taking it overseas
+- Rabies – your only need this if you're planning on taking your dog overseas

 How much are dog and puppy vaccinations?